Sign up for Gtech emails to see our latest offers

 Gtech received hundreds of offers of help from British companies and many inquiries from overseas asking for our designs.

-Gtech, based in Worcester specialise in making cordless vacuum cleaners and garden power tools.
+Gtech, based in Worcester specialise in making cordless vacuum cleaners and cordless garden tools.